chriskonnertz/Addresses/README.md

 This PHP class tries to validate user input (name and address).

 > ATTENTION: This repository is no longer in active development.
 Issues will be answered, but bugs might not be fixed.
-Its recommend not to include this library into new projects.
+It is recommended not to include this library into new projects.

 ## Instanciate without auto loading